Is gallbladder cancer aggressive?

 - Stage III (stage 3 GBC): This stage is divided into two subcategories

-- Stage IIIA: The cancer has extended through the serosa (the outermost layer of the gallbladder) and/or may have extended into the liver or another nearby structures.
+- Stage IIIA: Cancer has extended through the serosa (the outermost layer of the gallbladder) and/or may have extended into the liver or another nearby structure.
 However, it has not spread to the nearby lymph nodes or more distant organs.

 - Stage IV (stage 4 GBC): This stage is divided into two subcategories